 You can apply for a divorce online or by the post which you can find out more about here.
 If adultery is used as the 'fact' or 'grounds' for divorce, then you need to include the date you found out that your ex committed adultery and you won't be able to use it if you have lived together as a couple for a period exceeding six months.
 If you've lived together as a couple for more than six months, you should consider using unreasonable behaviour instead.
-You could use the adultery as an example of unreasonable behaviour.
+You could cite adultery as an example of unreasonable behaviour.

 The acknowledgement of service:

 The acknowledgement of service is a form sent with a copy of the divorce paperwork to the respondent.
 The questions on this form will change depending on the grounds used.
-If adultery has been used, then the respondent will have to admit to the adultery on the form.
+If adultery has been used, then the respondent will have to admit to adultery on the form.

 The decree nisi:

-If you posted your divorce petition to the court, the decree nisi application includes the D84 and D80 form.
+If you posted your divorce petition to the court, the decree nisi application includes the D84 and D80 forms.
 If you have used adultery, the D84 form is the same, however, the D80 form changes depending on the grounds used, in this case it's the D80 A form.

 The decree absolute:

 The decree absolute is unaltered by the 'fact' or grounds used in the petition.

 I committed adultery - can I file for divorce?

-When it comes to divorce law in England and Wales around adultery, you can’t start the divorce proceedings if you are the person who has committed the adultery - it will fall to the other person.
+When it comes to divorce law in England and Wales around adultery, you can’t start the divorce proceedings if you are the person who has committed adultery - it will fall to the other person.